What is an in-house training contract?

 Additionally, an in-house training contract would also allow you to enrol on a part-time LPC alongside your placement.
 This will enable you to reduce the amount of time it takes you to qualify as a solicitor, making the whole process quicker and more efficient.

-While it is a less popular pathway, doing an in-house training contract definitely does have its advantages.
+While it is potentially a less accessible pathway, doing an in-house training contract definitely does have its advantages.
 Whichever option you choose, both routes are equally respected by law firms after you have successfully qualified as a solicitor.